 Alternatively, you can page through a list one screen at a time.
 To move forward, focus on any list item and then swipe right then left with one finger.
 In other words, place a finger on the left side of the phone, swipe to the right, and then quickly swipe back to the left without releasing your finger.
 To scroll backward, Swipe left then right with one finger.

 Recommended Talkback Settings

 There are a few Talkback settings that will help save some time during testing and improve your experience.
 To get to these, go to the Talkback screen and select the Settings button.

 - Vibration Feedback: Turning this option off will eliminate vibratory feedback from Talkback.
-The vibrations do not provide any additional information and may not be desirable by some testers.
+The vibrations do not provide any additional information and may not be desirable to some testers.

 - Display context menu as a list: It is recommended to check this setting to improve overall navigation.

 - Manage Gestures: Select this option to change the gestures that are used by Talkback.
 For example, it is recommended to assign Swipe Up to Previous Navigation, sometimes called Previous Granularity, and Swipe Down to Next Navigation or Granularity.
 These gestures are likely enabled by default in later versions of Talkback.